dleninja/adcnet/README.md

 ------------
 Chromatic dispersion compensation is a common problem that degrades the resolution in optical coherence tomography (OCT).
-In this project we present a deep learning approach for dispersion compensation using a fully convolutional network (FCN) named automated dispersion comepnsation network (ADC-Net).
+In this project we present a deep learning approach for dispersion compensation using a fully convolutional network (FCN) named automated dispersion compensation network (ADC-Net).

 Dataset
 ------------